SanichKotikov/sort-array-objects/README.md

-Sorts objects of an array by specified property, or second property if first are equal.
+Sorts an array of objects by a property or by several properties.
-Note: second property has default value = 'id';

 This method sorts _in place_ and returns the array.

 ## Install